jonklein/niex/README.md

 ## Known issues / future improvements

-- executed code is *not* sandboxed - see section below on arbitrary code execution
+- executed code is **not** sandboxed - see section below on arbitrary code execution
 - `alias`, `import` and `use` do not function as expected in the notebook
 - future work - add support for other media types
-- future work - add support custom Live components in cells
+- future work - add support for Live components in cells
+- notebook format & details are subject to change

-## Warning - arbitrary code execution
+## WARNING: arbitrary code execution

-This software enables arbitrary code execution *by design* – is for *development and local use only*.
+This software enables arbitrary code execution **by design** – it is intended for **development and local use only**.
 If you choose expose any Niex functionality is available over a network, you are responsible for implementing the necessary authorization and access controls.